johnmcfarlane/papers/c++/contractual-disappointment.md

   which has implications for efficiency.

 For batch programs on well-resourced systems, they are a very good choice.
-For resource-constrained or realtime systems or libraries which target those systems the costs and benefits of exception handling should be considered.
+For resource-constrained or realtime systems or libraries which target those systems, the costs and benefits of exception handling should be considered more carefully.

 #### Abnormal Program Termination

 A program can be stopped quickly via APIs such as `std::terminate` and `std::abort`.

-A simple error-handling function can be used much like the assert routine:
+A simple error-handling function can be used much like an assert routine:

 ```c++
 // error handler function